 No. 1 | Front Patio, Side Deck and Pergola

 Although the house exterior has come a long way since we first purchased it, its current state is less than thrilling.
 We haven’t done anything to the outside since finishing the stucco work, which took place back in March of 2016.

 The front of the house is in desperate need of a patio covering to prevent the front door from rotting.
 On the side of the house we installed French doors from the dining room but have yet to enjoy the indoor-outdoor flow due to the lack of a deck.
 The pergola is just a nice (optional) addition that I’ve dreamed about forever.
-Check out some of the inspiration imagery I’ve collected on my Pinterest board, appropriately titled “Balconies, Patios, Pergolas & Outdoor Dining” or my “Outdoor Living” idea board on Houzz.
+Check out some of the inspiration imagery I’ve collected on my Pinterest board, appropriately titled “House Exterior + Outdoor Living” or my “Outdoor Living” idea board on Houzz.

 The house is also in major need of curb appeal – I’m talking new mailbox, driveway, house numbers, door paint, landscaping, etc.

 Another very exciting project we hope to finish (read: we better finish before July!) is the nursery.
 I’m currently debating between the smaller second bedroom (originally meant to be my office, as pictured here, but currently serving as storage) and the bigger third bedroom (which currently serves as a makeshift guest room).

 No. 3 | Master Bath and Closet

 The master bathroom has gone through quite the transformation thus far (for starters, it used to be the kitchen!).